Takomochi/AdventureWorks2019_SQL/README.md

 # AdventureWorks2019_SQL

 ## Overview of the project
-This project aims to demonstrate basic to advanced SQL queries.
+This project aims to demonstrate basic and advanced SQL queries.

 ## Resource
 Microsoft Sample Database - AdventureWorks2019